-Total operating expenditure for the 2021/2022 financial year has been appropriated at R901 million which results in the budget having a deficit of R4.2 million Comparing to the 2020/2021 adjustment Budget operating expenditure has increased by 4.4%.
-Apart from the mentioned expenditure 0%, increase was applied to employee related cost.
+Total operating expenditure for the 2022/2023 financial year has been appropriated at R933 million which results in the budget having a surplus of R15 million apart from the mentioned expenditure 4.96% increase which was applied to employeerelated cost.
 The municipality has duly considered the affordability of an increment, in light of our unfunded budget.